algorithmic-sabotage/asrg/content/docs/research/manifesto-on-algorithmic_sabotage/index.md

 Upon completion of the translation, kindly submit the file along with the name of the language to the following email address: `x7kekmg7@proton.me`.
 The file should be titled according to the format `mas-languagecode`, where `languagecode` refers to the two-letter code for the language (e.g., `mas-es.md` for Spanish).

 ### Selected Coverage, Online and Printed

+A curated compilation of citations, encompassing publications, critical analyses, and commentaries across digital and print platforms.

 - Monroe, D. (2024) Manifesto on Algorithmic Sabotage: A Review, Computational Impacts.
 Available at: https://monroelab.com/2024/04/02/manifesto-on-algorithmic-sabotage-a-review/.